w3f/polkadot-wiki/docs/maintain-guides-how-to-monitor-your-node.md

 ### AlertManager Configuration

 There is a configuration file named `alertmanager.yml` inside the directory that you just extracted in the previous command, but that is not of our use.
-We will create our `alertmanager.yml` file with the following config.
+We will create our `alertmanager.yml` file under `/etc/alertmanager` with the following config.

+> Ensure to change the ownership of "/etc/alertmanager" to `prometheus` by executing
+>
+> sudo chown -R prometheus:prometheus /etc/alertmanager

 ```
 global: